 The Defendant to the counterclaim will have the right to reply to the counterclaim within the time limit provided for in article 4 (1).
 The counterclaimant will be entitled to reply according to article 4 (4) and (5).

 Art.
 6. NOTIFICATIONS

 6.1.
-The Competent Registrar will confirm any application, pleading or document and give any notice to the parties by fax or by e-mail, unless notice by fax or by e-mail is excluded by the law of the recipient’s State.
-The fax or e-mail will be relevant as to compliance with deadlines, provided it is followed by the registered mail.
+The Competent Registrar will confirm any application, pleading or document and give any notice to the parties by e-mail.
+The emailed documents will be sent also by registered mail with return receipt.
+The date of the e-mail will be relevant as to compliance with deadlines, provided it is followed by the registered mail.